 Zapier is going to ask you which triggers you want to use.
-In most cases you’re probably wanting to use “New Contact Activity” for when you have a new opt-in.
+In most cases, you probably want to use “New Contact Activity” when you have a new opt-in.
 If you’re looking to connect a purchase, then you’d go with that trigger instead.

 Then, Zapier will ask you to authorize the connection to ClickFunnels.

 Make sure to click connect if this is your first time using Zapier for ClickFunnels, then allow the connection.